15 October 1997 Bombing of the Galadari Hotel, Colombo, Sri Lanka October 28, 2016

 Second, to detonate the truck bomb, the terrorists fired a rocket-propelled grenade (RPG) at it.
 The truck, described by The Guardian as “a 20-ton lorry,” was packed with up to 771 pounds of explosives, type unknown.

-Third, from then on, the LTTE fighters, armed with assault rifles, disbursed and made their way into nearby government buildings and other places in the central business district where they fought for several hours until they were either killed by security forces, or blew themselves up, or ingested cyanide pills.
+Third, from then on, the LTTE fighters, armed with assault rifles, disbursed and made their way into nearby government buildings and other places in the central business district where they fought for several hours until they were either killed by security forces, or blew themselves up, or they ingested cyanide pills.

 Damage to the hotel and nearby buildings, including the Hilton and the Sri Lanka World Trade Centre, was heavy, but not structurally catastrophic.
 The bomb crater was 20 feet wide and 12 feet deep.
 The blast destroyed 30 cars in the Galadari parking lot and shattered all the hotel’s windows, and some windows came off their frames.
 Windows on all nearby buildings were destroyed as well, and flying glass injured two Cathay Pacific pilots at the Hilton.